nimbly-dev/nyctripdata_project/README.md

 A SQL function available in all public schemas automates this process.
 It takes the table name and target date in datetime format, creating a partition named: {tripdata_table_name}{environment}{year}_{month}.
 The default partition key is `pickup_datetime`.

+### Modifying the Pipeline

+If you want to modify the pipeline.
+Please keep-in mind some of this information.
+For changes in a specific Tripdata Type, such as column transformations, new cleaning, adding new data, and etc. It is recommended to have this changes on the dev pipeline. e.g spark_yellow_taxi_etl_to_dev_partition.
+As Dev stage is for specific changes ona Tripdata Type.

+For things such as ensuring data integrity, adding new columns that are present on each data sets, and cleaning/tranformation data before Production.
+Stage level is more appropriate for this.

+For Production level, not much changes on here.
+The combination of lakehouse data and stage data is a must as it is another layer of data integrity, A simple clean operation that is dynamic is also in here.
+Note that column transformations must not be written in here, It must be written on either Stage for global changes between Tripdata sets or Dev level for a specific tripdata changes.